tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/最佳实践/域名管理实践/托管静态网站_intl_en.md

 >The sample domain name `www.example.com` is used in the steps outlined in this document.
 For your purposes, replace it with your own domain name.

 ## Step 1.
-Register the domain name and obtain ICP filing
+Register the domain name and obtain ICP filing for service in China

 Domain registration is a prerequisite for any service built on the internet.
 After the domain name is registered, it needs to go through the MIIT filing procedure before your website can be accessed.

-- If you have already registered a domain name and obtained ICP filing for it, skip this step and proceed to [step 2](#Create a bucket).
+- If you have already registered a domain name and obtained ICP filing for service in China for it, skip this step and proceed to [step 2](#Create a bucket).
 - Obtain ICP filing for the registered domain name.
 - Register a domain name and obtain ICP filing for it.